 Weapons Possession Attorneys in Middlesex County, New Jersey

-The crime of Certain Persons refers to a category of individuals, whom either from a previous felony conviction or mental disorder, are not allowed to legally possess weapons or firearms in New Jersey.
+While many people in New Jersey can legally obtain a firearm by applying for a firearms purchaser ID card, many others are barred from possessing any kind of deadly weapon under any circumstances.
+As a general rule, an individual convicted of a violent crime is prohibited from gun or weapons ownership in NJ.
 The certain persons offense should not be confused with unlawful possession of weapons because the offenses are separate, and, in fact, a person can be convicted of each offense for possession of the same weapon.
+Essentially, a convicted felon who is caught in possession of a handgun may face criminal charges for both unlawful possession of a weapon and a certain persons offense for being ineligible to own a firearm in the first place.
 New Jersey takes all gun crimes extremely seriously, as most are punishable by mandatory incarceration.
 An experienced criminal defense attorney can help you to navigate the court system and challenge the State’s case against you in an effort to substantially downgrade your charges or even have them dismissed altogether.

 William A. Proetta, our firm’s founding lawyer, has defended clients against a wide array of criminal charges, including many weapons offenses throughout New Jersey.
 Our lawyers understand what it takes to successfully fight a weapons case and we regularly put this knowledge to work on behalf of clients in New Brunswick, Old Bridge, South Plainfield, Perth Amboy, and throughout Middlesex County.
 To learn more about how we can help you build a case strategy customized to meet your needs, contact us today at (732) 659-9600 for a free consultation with an experienced weapons defense lawyer.

 N.J.S.A.
 2C:39-7b Certain Persons Not to Have Weapons in New Jersey